zmakhkha/zmakhkha/README.md

 # Hi there 👋, I'm MAKHKHAS Zakaria!

 I'm a passionate software developer with a keen interest in machine learning and automation.
-Currently, I am sharpening my skills in low-level languages.

 ## 🎓 Education